Our Projects

 Vashon Island School District

-CPM began work with the district in 2017 after the defeat of a large bond.
-We looked hard at what needed to be done, found the amount the board felt the community would support, successfully passed the bond, and then worked to complete the long list of projects.
-Developing a strong group of small, on-island contractors was key to the success and keeping the projects on budget.
-They needed assistance with public works and prevailing wage, but their commitment to the community and the district was inspiring and worth the investment.
-We installed a new synthetic turf field and rubberized running track.
+CPM began work with the Vashon School District in 2017 after the defeat of a large bond.
+We worked with the board to determine what needed to be done and what they felt the community would support.
+The bond successfully passed, and we then worked to complete the long list of projects.
+Developing a strong group of small, on-island contractors was key to success and keeping the projects on budget.
+Installation of a new synthetic turf field and rubberized running track.
 The high school gym received numerous upgrades, including roofing, paint, lighting, graphics, gym floor sanding, and new court lines.
 We renovated the middle school locker rooms and the alternative high school, painted several schools, and provided new classroom furniture for all elementary and middle school students.
 All bond projects were completed on time, and the district had a small amount of funds remaining after completing all the projects.
-Learn more about this project >

 Quileute Tribal School Gym